 Apply neem oil directly to the affected site with a cotton ball or pad.
 You can wash it off or let it soak into your skin.
 It can also be combined with other ingredients like aloe, honey, or turmeric.

 Apple cider vinegar

-Apple cider vinegar might not do much to treat flare-ups directly, but it may prevent bacterial infections from developing.
 Put a small amount of apple cider vinegar on a cotton pad and apply it to the affected area.
 You can leave it on and let it soak into your skin.

 Wear loose cotton clothing